aperezsantos/git_practice/git_workflow.md

-I just created a branch with git checkout -b name_of_branch I am no longer working on my local master branch
+I just created a branch with git checkout -b name_of_branch I am no longer working on my local master branch "remote -v - this will show you what your remote repository is configured as.
+This is helpful for debugging."